maulanasdqn/axum-surrealdb-boilerplate/README.md

 5. **Start the Server**:

    - Install Cargo Watch `cargo install cargo-watch`
-   - Run it with cargo watch `cargo watch -x run`
+   - Run it with cargo watch `cargo watch -x "run --bin api"`

    The API will be available at `http://localhost:3000/docs`.